ins1x/sampcac-docs/README.md

 # Disclaimer
 This is an **unofficial SA-MP Clientside Anticheat (SAMPCAC) documentation** repository.
-All rights belong to the authors and are provided here for informational purposes only.
-SAMPCAC Author: 0xCAC.
-The official https://SAMPCAC.xyz/docs site has been unavailable for a long time and this repository was created to help you with development. *There is no source code here, only binaries and documentation*.
+All rights belong to the author 0xCAC and are provided here for informational purposes only.
+The official https://SAMPCAC.xyz/docs site has been unavailable for a long time and this repository was created to help you with development. *There is no source code here, only binaries and documentation*!.

 # Welcome to SAMPCAC documentation
 This site contains all information needed to set up and run a SAMPCAC protected server.